 - To consider any forthcoming changes to legislation and standards and how that may impact on members

-Sean Greenwood is Chairman of the Onshore Panel of the Pipeline Industries Guild.
+Sean is Chair of the Onshore Panel of the Pipeline Industries Guild.

-Sean has been involved with the Guild for over five years and is a previous past Chairman of the Utilities Group.
+Sean has been involved with the Guild for over five years and is a previous past Chair of the Utilities Group.

 Sean is a Fellow of the ICE and a Tehcnical Director of pipelines for Jacobs Civil Engineering.